i-pi/i-pi/examples/clients/elphmod/README.md

 It is alternatively possible to run the driver through the function `run_driver` defined in `i-pi/drivers/py/driver.py`.
 This allows for viewing the trajectory in real time during the simulation.
-It can be tested with `make run2`.
+It can be tested with `make show`.